daedhaed/workout-calendar/README.md

 # workout-calendar
-Built an app to pull workout data from Google Calendar and analyze using OpenAI API.
+An app to pull workout data from Google Calendar and analyze using OpenAI API.

 ⸻